aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/codec/ldpc/encoder.rst

    :Rights: write only
    :Examples: ``--enc-save-g example/path/to/the/generated/G_matrix.alist``

-Set the path where the :math:`G` generator matrix will be saved (AList file format).
+Set the file path where the :math:`G` generator matrix will be saved (AList file format).
 To use with the ``LDPC_H`` encoder.

+.. hint:: When running the ``LDPC_H`` encoder, the generation of the :math:`G` matrix can take a non-negligible part of the simulation time.
+With this option the :math:`G` matrix can be saved once for all and used in the standard ``LDPC`` decoder after.

-.. hint:: It is useful to not have to generate again and again this matrix simulation after simulation.
-Use this option the first time but pay attention to generate it only on a single thread with :ref:`sim-sim-threads` to not write the file several times.
+.. warning:: This option is not thread-safe, please run it on a single thread with the :ref:`sim-sim-threads` parameter.